 How to turn off recents in Finder

 - Select the sidebar at the top of the window and uncheck the box next to Recents.

 - Click the red button to close the Preferences window.

 Now, the Recents tab will disappear from Finder.

 How to clear Recent Items on your Mac

-Recent Items may sound similar to the Recents folder, but it is completely different.
-It’s accessible from the Apple menu and tracks the most recently-opened applications and files, and the servers to which you have most recently connected.
+Recent Items may sound similar to the Recents folder, but it is entirely different.
+It’s accessible from the Apple menu and tracks the most recently-opened applications and files and the servers you have recently connected to.